NFAT: T cells

-TCR stimulation, as stated above, causes the dephosphorylation of NFAT which in almost every kind of T cell then forms a complex with AP-1 (except in Tregs).
+T-cell receptor (TCR) stimulation causes the dephosphorylation of NFAT which in almost every kind of T cell then forms a complex with AP-1 (except in Tregs).
 This complex depending on the cytokine context then activates the key transcription factors of the distinct T cell subpopulations: T-bet for Th1, GATA3 for Th2, RORγ for Th17 and BATF for Tfh.
 T cells express almost all NFAT family members (except NFAT3).
 However, not every NFAT has the same significance for each subpopulation of T cells.

 Upon TCR stimulation and after subsequent activation of T-bet under Th1 cytokine conditions, a complex which consists of the transcription factor T-bet and NFAT stimulates production of IFN-γ, the most prominent cytokine of Th1 cells.
 The TCR activation also triggers, through NFAT:AP-1 complex, production of NFAT2/αA which is a short isoform of NFATc2 which lacks the C-terminal domain and is fulfilling a role of an autoregulator because it further enhances the activation of all effector T cells.
 For Th1 response NFATc1 seems to be the most indispensable since knockout of NFATc1 in mice leads to extremely skewed Th2 response.

 Under Th2 stimulating conditions GATA3 is activated.
 It subsequently also interacts with NFAT and triggers production of Th2 typical cytokines like IL-4, IL-5 and IL-13.
 NFATc2 seems to be the most important for Th2 mediated response since its impairment lowers the amount of the aforementioned cytokines and also decreases the amount of IgG1 and IgE.
 NFATc1 also plays an essential role as it forms a complex with GATA3 just like NFATc2.
 It further mediates the production of Th2 cytokines indirectly through regulation of CRTh2.